-- Switch B: Up for Landing, Center for Cruise and Down for Launch. - Switch C: UP for Speed, Center for Cruise and Down for Thermal.
+- Switch B: Up for Landing, Center for Cruise and Down for Launch. - Switch C: UP for Speed, Center for Cruise and Down for Thermal. - As you flip through the Flight Modes, Land and Laun override Speed, Cruise and Thermal.

 - Scroll the curser over any of the names in the Flight Mode Table.
 Then use the Flight Mode Switches to watch the curser move from Flight Mode to Flight Mode. - If you want to change a switch designation (as an example, move Launch to up and Landing to down) move the Flight Mode Switch to the position you want to change.
 The cursor will move to the desired location in the matrix.
 Click on the curser.
 When the box starts to blink, scroll through the menu selections and click on the desired Flight Mode for that switch location.
 It's pretty simple. - After making such a change, flip all the Flight Mode Switches to make sure the trailing edge (TE) is performing as desired. - Only the custom setup provides a Priority Switch that is necessary for using the Flap Stick to activate Landing Mode. - The right half of the Flight Mode Table (five more Flight Modes) is activated by assigning a switch to Switch 3: found on the Flight Mode Setup page.